vueComponent/ant-design-vue/site/src/vueDocs/introduce.en-US.md

 ## Contributing

-If you'd like to help us improve antd, just create a [Pull Request](https://github.com/vueComponent/ant-design-vue/pulls).
+If you'd like to help us improve ant-design-vue, just create a [Pull Request](https://github.com/vueComponent/ant-design-vue/pulls).
 Feel free to report bugs and issues [here](https://vuecomponent.github.io/issue-helper/).

 > If you're new to posting issues, we ask that you read [_How To Ask Questions The Smart Way_](http://www.catb.org/~esr/faqs/smart-questions.html) and [How to Ask a Question in Open Source Community](https://github.com/seajs/seajs/issues/545) and [How to Report Bugs Effectively](http://www.chiark.greenend.org.uk/~sgtatham/bugs.html) prior to posting.
 Well written bug reports help us help you!